Learn how to set up subscription prices that are competitive and profitable across major platforms and global markets.

 Review quarterly or when costs, exchange rates, or competitive conditions change materially.

 Setting up subscription prices requires a careful balance between cost, customer value, and profitability.
-By understanding platform-specific rules, selecting the right pricing model, and adjusting for global markets, you can build a sustainable pricing strategy that supports your business growth.
+By understanding platform-specific rules, selecting the right pricing model, and adjusting for global markets, you can build a pricing strategy that can be tested and maintained over time.

 For a broader strategy overview, read Mastering the Art of Subscription Pricing.

 Whether you’re launching a SaaS product, mobile app, or game, the right pricing tools can help you manage regional prices more effectively.
-Ready to get started?
-Use our Worldwide Pricing Tool to help set region-specific prices wherever your product is available and start maximizing your global revenue.
+Use our Worldwide Pricing Tool to model region-specific prices wherever your product is available, then validate the results with platform rules and customer data.

 If you want a quick way to model country-based prices, try the subscription pricing calculator or explore the Steam pricing calculator.